sahilsaleem2907/Furn/README.md

 # Furn
+- Furn is an Augmented Reality Furniture app that will be to create beautiful AR model of the given products.

 ## Front End
-- Furn is an Augmented Reality Furniture app that will be to create beautiful AR model of the given products.
+- The application is fully coded in flutter and uses an API to get all the products.
+- Further, ARCore is used to build accurate and usable 3D Models of each product.
 - The UI of this application uses swipeable cards and other animations as shown in the full walkthrough below.

 ## Backend